romelgomez/fun-twitt/README.md

 # fun-twitt
-fun-twitt is api mock of twitter/X in golang
+fun-twitt is a api mock of twitter/X in golang

 ## models